roob-p/QuickPlatformCategories-PlayniteExtension/README.md

   - works perfectly with grid view
   - makes switching between platform-based categories and thematic ones (e.g. “Horror”) immediate.

-  **This is especially useful if you use emulators or have a mixed-platform collection.**

 ### ⚙️ How it works: